slott56/Stingray-Reader/source/sheet.rst

     For these reasons, we have a :py:class:`sheet.LazyRow`, which conforms to the interface for a :py:class:`Row`, but isn't an actual sequence.
 No data is processed until the :py:meth:`LazyRow.__getitem__` method is used.

+    ..  py:attribute:: sheet

+        The :py:class:`Sheet` to which this row belongs.

+    ..  py:attribute:: _state

+        The worksheet's internal state information, required
+        to perform lazy extraction of the cell values.
+The LazyRow superclass doesn't use this.
+A subclass may need it.

 ::